Browse Items (20 total)

 Tourism - Developing Industry Photo 2

-MONUMENT FROM THE PAST – A group of tourists visit one of Guam’s many latte stones sites.
+MONUMENT FROM THE PAST – A group of tourists visit one of Guam’s many latte stone sites.
 The great stones are thought to have been either the foundation stones for houses or monuments to the dead.
 Guam Tourist Commission Photo

 Tourism - Developing Industry